Update on Board Search for Chicago Public Schools’ Permanent Leader

 Job Prospectus Released

-The Board has finalized its Superintendent/CEO Job Prospectus, which reflects the values, priorities, and responsibilities Chicagoans envision in the District’s next leader.
+The Board finalized its Superintendent/CEO Job Prospectus earlier in 2025, which reflects the values, priorities, and responsibilities Chicagoans envision in the District’s next leader.
+Thank you to our many stakeholders for being active participants in this important phase of our search process.

 We understand our search is about more than hiring a new superintendent/CEO—it’s about building a stronger, more inclusive future for CPS.
 And that only works if we’re listening.

-Our search is now entering the candidate screening and interviewing phases (timeline shown below).
-The Board has a commitment to center community voice in this process.
+The Board has a continued commitment to center community voice in this process.
 This prospectus ensures our families, students, educators, and community members can see their priorities reflected in our search process.